digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/concepts/lifecycling.rst

 instrument, so any stock acquired on or after that date is not entitled to the dividend anymore.
 This leads to a lot of complexity during processing of such corporate actions.
-In particular, it forces these events to be processed in a "big bang" approach, as a consistent snapshot of holdings needs to be taken to determine the rightful recipients of any resulting cashflows.
+In particular, it forces these events to be processed in a "big bang" approach, as a consistent snapshot of holdings needs to be taken to determine the rightful recipients of any resulting cashflows and other `effects <#lifecycling-effect>`__.

 In Daml Finance we aim for a more efficient and flexible operating model for processing lifecycle events.
 All instruments are strictly versioned so that we can clearly differentiate between the cum- and ex-event version of an instrument.
 This means that it is perfectly safe for those versions to co-exist at the same time, and it allows for a gradual transition from one version to another.
-Generally, the issuer of an instrument is responsible for creating and maintaining instrument versions, and for producing the cashflow effects of a particular lifecycle event.
-During the lifecycle process, holders of this instrument will migrate their holdings to a new version of the instrument while at the same time claiming any resulting cashflows from the event.
+Generally, the issuer of an instrument is responsible for creating and maintaining instrument versions, and for producing the `effects <#lifecycling-effect>`__ of a particular lifecycle event.
+During the lifecycle process, holders of this instrument will migrate their holdings to a new version of the instrument while at the same time claiming any resulting `effects <#lifecycling-effect>`__ from the event.

 Versions are usually considered opaque strings, but one can follow a numerical versioning scheme if an instrument is known to have linear evolution (i.e., there is no optionality that can result in